Rover P6: 3500

 It was necessary to modify the under-bonnet space to squeeze the V8 engine into the P6 engine bay: the front suspension cross-member had to be relocated forward, while a more visible change was an extra air intake beneath the front bumper to accommodate the larger radiator.
 There was no longer space under the bonnet for the car's battery, which in the 3500 retreated to a position on the right side of the boot.
 Nevertheless, the overall length and width of the body were unchanged when compared with the smaller-engined original P6.

 Having invested heavily in the car's engine and running gear, the manufacturer left most other aspects of the car unchanged.
 However, the new Rover 3500 could be readily distinguished from the 2000 thanks to various prominent V8 badges on the outside and beneath the radio.
 The 3500 was also delivered with a black vinyl covering on the C-pillar, although this decoration later appeared also on four-cylinder cars.

 A 3-speed Borg Warner 35 automatic was the only transmission until the 1971 addition of a four-speed manual 3500S model, fitted with a modified version of the gearbox used in the 2000/2200.
 The letter "S" did not denote "Sport", it was chosen because it stood for something specific on those cars: "Synchromesh".
-However it is important to note that the 3500S was noticeably quicker than the automatic version of this car with a 0–60 mph time of 9 seconds, compared with 10.1 for the default, i.e. automatic, car.
-Moreover, due to the fuel-guzzling nature of automatic gearboxes of this era, the manual car's official cycle was 24 mpg compared to the automatic's 22 mpg.
+However, the 3500S was noticeably quicker than the automatic version of this car with a 0–60 mph time of 9 seconds, compared with 10.1 for the automatic.
+The manual car's official cycle was 24 mpg compared to the automatic's 22 mpg.